dherbold/asu-pitchfork-font-icon/README.md

 # ASU Pitchfork Font Icon

-ASU's pitchfork (shocker) hand sign logo thingy as a font.
+Ready made ASU pitchfork hand logo as a font.
 Originally intended for use with banner and inline marketing material for ASU's Mary Lou Fulton Teachers College.

 ## Getting Started